aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     AWS Web Application Firewall (WAF) should be enabled on both front-end and back-end ALB's.
 The Front-end WAF would contain rate limiting, scaling and generic rules.
 The back-end WAF would contain workload specific rules (i.e. SQL injection).
 As WAF is essentially a temporary fix for broken applications before a developer can fix the issue, these rules typically require the close involvement of the application team.
 Rules can be centrally managed across all WAF instances using AWS Firewall Manager from the Security account.

-    The front-end ALB is then configured to target the back-end ALB using the process described in the installation guide, section 2.6, step 2 `(Configure the new alb-forwarding feature (added in v1.5.0)`.
+    The front-end ALB is then configured to target the back-end ALB using the process described in the [Post Installation](../installation/install.md#post-installation) section of the installation guide, step 2 `(Configure the new alb-forwarding feature (added in v1.5.0)`.
 This enables configuring different DNS names and/or paths to different back-end ALB's using the ASEA's alb-forwarder.
 We recommend moving away from the NAT to DNS mechanism used in previous released as it was too complex, does not work with bump-in-the-wire inspection devices (NFW, GWLB), and only available on a limited number of 3rd party firewalls.

     This implementation allows workload owners to have complete control of workloads in a local account including the ELB configuration, and allow site names and paths to be defined and setup at sub-account creation time (instead of during development) to enable publishing publicly or on-premises in a rapid agile manner.